casbitton/Resume/index.md

 Hello, my name is **Cas**!

-I'm a highly motivated IT Manager who loves a good BBQ, Great local [Beer](https://www.littlebang.com.au), Agile Ways of Working, DevOps and is truly invested in technology.
-I'm looking to thrive as part of your organisation.
+I’m an enthusiastic IT Manager with a love for BBQ, quality local [beers](https://www.littlebang.com.au), Agile ways of working, and DevOps.
+With a genuine commitment to technology, I’m keen to bring my skills and passion to help your organisation succeed.

 With two decades of hands-on IT experience, I’ve honed my skills across a variety of roles, building a foundation that drives impactful, client-centric solutions.
 My expertise spans automation, infrastructure management, and DevOps, especially within high-stakes sectors like defence, government, finance, and critical infrastructure.
 Known for a hands-on approach, I focus on creating resilient, high-performance environments that ensure secure, efficient systems.